Braided multiplicative unitaries as regular objects: Natural right absorbers in Hilbert space tensor categories

 If the multiplicative unitary~\(U_1^{\rho_1}\) is manageable and \(\Cat_2 \cong \Corepcat{U_2^{\rho_2}}\), then the map from functors \(\Phi\colon \Cat_1\to \Cat_2\) as above to unitary bicharacters \(V\in \U(\Hils^{\rho_1}\otimes\Hils^{\rho_2})\) from~\(U_1^{\rho_1}\) to~\(U_2^{\rho_2}\) is bijective.
 If the multiplicative unitaries \(U_1^{\rho_1}\) and~\(U_2^{\rho_2}\) are both manageable, then \(V^\Phi\) is a morphism between the corresponding \(\Cst\)\nb-quantum groups in the category defined in~\textup{\cite{Meyer-Roy-Woronowicz:Homomorphisms}}. \end{proposition}

 \begin{proof} The first two equations in the proposition say that~\(V^\Phi\) is a morphism of \(\Cst\)\nb-quantum groups as in \cite{Meyer-Roy-Woronowicz:Homomorphisms}*{Lemma 3.2} provided the multiplicative unitaries \(U_1^{\rho_1}\) and~\(U_2^{\rho_2}\) are manageable, so that they generate \(\Cst\)\nb-quantum groups.
 We already know that~\(V^\Phi\) is a right representation of~\(U_2^{\rho_2}\), which is the first equation.
-The second equation is the special case \(x=\rho_1\) of the third one.
-The third equation says that the functor on representation categories induced by~\(V^\Phi\) is~\(\Phi\), as expected.
-We prove this third equation by identifying
+The second equation is the special case \(x=\rho_1\) of~\eqref{eq:functor_Corep_morphism}.
+Equation~\ref{eq:functor_Corep_morphism} says that the functor on representation categories induced by~\(V^\Phi\) is~\(\Phi\), as expected.
+To prove~\eqref{eq:functor_Corep_morphism}, we identify